cantino/twitter_to_csv/README.markdown

-Usage:
+# Twitter To CSV

+## Usage

       twitter_to_csv --username <your twitter username> --password <your twitter password> \
                      --json hi.json --filter zit,zits,pimple,pimples,acne

-verbosity and actually outputting to a CSV coming soon :)
+Verbosity and actually outputting to a CSV coming soon :)